Hit to Lead and Lead Optimization in Drug Discovery:

 In Vitro Pharmacology Support

-The process of discovering drugs starts with deciding which disease to address and finding a druggable target for that disease and validating that target.
-Following validation, a high throughput in vitro pharmacology assay is developed to identify target activity, and a high-throughput screen (HTS) of a chemical compound library is typically performed.
+The process of early drug discovery starts with deciding which disease to address and finding a druggable target for that disease and validating that target.
+Following validation, a high throughput in vitro pharmacology assay is developed to identify target activity, and a high-throughput screen (HTS) of a small molecule chemical compound library is typically performed.
 The size of the library can vary between tens of thousands to a few million compounds.
 In the HTS assay, several hits will be identified.

-Following confirmation of the hit activity in the primary assay, these molecules may then be binned into different chemical series, and decisions can then be made on which series to chemically optimize into molecules that are more amenable to being developed into pharmaceutically optimized leads.
+Following confirmation of the hit identification in the primary assay, these molecules may then be binned into different chemical series, and decisions can then be made on which series to chemically optimize into molecules that are more amenable to being developed into pharmaceutically optimized lead compounds and eventually a potential drug.

 The Hit to Lead Process

 Hit to lead is an iterative process of lead improvement.
-It is the stage where a hit, typically identified in a high throughput screen, is chemically modified into a lead molecule following improvements in activity against the target.
-This stage requires an intimate association between medicinal chemists building the molecules and biologists performing the primary screen.
+It is the stage where a hit, typically identified in a high throughput screen, is chemically modified into a promising lead molecule following improvements in activity against the target.
+This stage, part of the discovery phase of drug development, requires an intimate association between medicinal chemists building the molecules and biologists performing the primary screen.
+This process also includes creating a structure activity relationship (SAR) for a better understanding of pharmacological activity resulting from the chemical structure.

 It is critical that the screen is well validated, i.e. reproducible and depicts the in vitro pharmacology activity to be optimized, and that the compound activity data are quickly returned to chemists to ensure that chemical modifications can be performed in a rapid and timely manner.
 In addition, it is important that any assay-related questions can be addressed immediately.